fin3ss3g0d/evilgophish/README.md

 ## Changes To evilginx2

 1. All IP whitelisting functionality removed, new proxy session is established for every new visitor that triggers a lure path regardless of remote IP
-2. Custom credential logging on submitted passwords to `~/.evilginx/creds.json`
-3. Fixed issue with phishlets not extracting credentials from `JSON` requests
+2. Fixed issue with phishlets not extracting credentials from `JSON` requests
-4. Further *"bad"* headers have been removed from responses
+3. Further *"bad"* headers have been removed from responses
-5. Added logic to check if `mime` type was failed to be retrieved from responses
+4. Added logic to check if `mime` type was failed to be retrieved from responses
-6. All `X` headers relating to `evilginx2` have been removed throughout the code (to remove IOCs)
+5. All `X` headers relating to `evilginx2` have been removed throughout the code (to remove IOCs)

 ## Changes to GoPhish

-1. Custom logic inserted into `GetCampaignResults` function that handles `evilginx2` tracking from Apache2 access log
-2. Custom logging of events to `JSON` format in `HandleEvent` functions
-3. Additional config parameter added for Apache2 log path
-4. All `X` headers relating to `GoPhish` have been removed throughout the code (to remove IOCs)
+1. All `X` headers relating to `GoPhish` have been removed throughout the code (to remove IOCs)
-5. Custom 404 page functionality, place a `.html` file named `404.html` in `templates` folder (example has been provided)
+2. Custom 404 page functionality, place a `.html` file named `404.html` in `templates` folder (example has been provided)
-6. Default `rid` string in phishing URLs is chosen by the operator in `setup.sh`
+3. Default `rid` string in phishing URLs is chosen by the operator in `setup.sh`
-7. Transparency endpoint and messages completely removed
+4. Transparency endpoint and messages completely removed
-8. Added `SMS` Campaign Support
+5. Added `SMS` Campaign Support

 ## Changelog